cloudfoundry/stratos/docs/features.md

 # Features

+> **NOTE** This branch is a work-in-progress Angular 2.x version of Stratos.
+For the current Angular 1 based version see [https://github.com/cloudfoundry-incubator/stratos/tree/master](https://github.com/cloudfoundry-incubator/stratos/tree/master).
+This version is at an early development stage and we welcome feedback, input and contributions.
+This version does not currently have feature parity with the Angular 1 version specified below - see the [Development Roadmap](docs/roadmap.md) for more information.

 Stratos provides the feature set outline below.
 Some of these are illustrated in the [Screenshots gallery](images/screenshots/README.md).

 * Authentication